DiSSCo/dissco.github.io/Literature/Literature.md

 This page provides links to useful digitisation literature and resources.
 You can find a link to the full list of resources [here](https://know.dissco.eu/handle/item/404).
 Get in touch with us (lisa.french@nhm.ac.uk) if there is a paper missing from this list.

-We are in the process of categorising the papers by Digitisation Stage and Collection Type, so not all papers in the list above are yet tagged.
-For now, you can browse the papers we have categorised by clicking the links below.
+We are in the process of categorising the papers by Digitisation Stage and Collection Type.
+For now, you can browse the papers we have categorised by clicking the links below, but please note that many papers in the list above are not yet included.
+We aim to have this complete by end of July 2022.

 ## Digitisation Stage